|

 10. Stay Vigilant on Social Media

 AuthorMy name is Chris Monroe and I am the Owner/Manager of Special Investigations Group.
-I have been a licensed Private Investigator in the state of Texas for over 17 years.
+I have been a licensed Private Investigator in the state of Texas for over 17 years, and I am a Licensed Continuing Education Instructor for Texas investigators.
 Archives

 Categories |